-- One year, multiple-entry: You may enter and exit Vietnam multiple times within a one-year period.
+- One year, multiple-entry: You may enter and exit Vietnam several times within a one-year period.
 You may only stay up to 3 months per entry.

 Currently, there are two ways of obtaining a tourist visa for Vietnam.
-The first way is the traditional route of obtaining a Vietnam tourist visa from the Vietnam Embassy or Consulate Office PRIOR to arriving in Vietnam.
+The first way is the traditional route of obtaining a Vietnam tourist visa from the Vietnamese Embassy/Consulate Office (or online) PRIOR to arriving in Vietnam.
 The second way of obtaining a Vietnam tourist visa is obtaining one UPON arrival into Vietnam.
 There are pros and cons to both options and I will detail them later on in this post.

 Getting a Vietnam tourist visa prior to arriving in Vietnam

 You may apply for a Vietnam tourist visa in person or through the mail with the Vietnam Embassy in Washington, DC, or any of the Vietnam Consulate Offices around the United States (Houston, New York, San Francisco).
 I have added direct links to their respective websites for your reference and convenience.
 You will need the following documents for a Vietnam tourist visa:

 - One 2×2 passport size photo (two for loose-leaf visas).

 - Visa processing fee in the form of a cashier’s check or money order made payable to “Embassy of Vietnam” (or Consulate Office name).
 Applicants applying together may submit one combined check/money order for all applications.

 - A pre-paid, self-addressed stamped envelope for the Vietnam Embassy to return your documents to you.
 The Vietnam Embassy recommends FedEx, UPS or USPS tracked mail but does not recommend DHL (unknown why).